Panda911/Feeless/README.md

 # Usage

-1. Inherit your smart contract from `Feeless` smaert contract
+1. Inherit your smart contract from `Feeless` smart contract
 2. Add `feeless` modifier for any methods you wanna allow to call indirectly
 3. Use `msgSender` instead of `msg.sender` in these methods and methods internally called by them